-And, any file save operations for documents and pictures are redirected to OneDrive’s Documents and Pictures folders respectively, and screenshots taken using
+Also, any file save operations for documents and pictures are redirected to OneDrive’s Documents and Pictures folders respectively.
+And, the screenshots taken using

 PrintScr are now saved to the

-The Quick access links for Documents and Music now point to OneDrive’s Documents and Music.
-To revert back to the default location, change your settings in OneDrive.
+The Quick access links for Documents and Pictures now point to OneDrive’s Documents and Pictures.
+To revert to the default location, change your settings in OneDrive.

-How to Restore the Default Paths for Special Folders
+Stop OneDrive Backup and Restore Default Paths for Special Folders

 - Right-click the OneDrive icon in the Notification area and click Settings.

-- Select the Backup tab, and click Manage Backup.
+- Under Sync and Backup, click Manage Backup.

-- In the Manage folder backup dialog, click on the Stop backup link under the special folder (Desktop, Documents, or Pictures)
+- In the Manage folder backup dialog, switch off the toggle button for the special folder (Desktop, Documents, or Pictures)

-- Click Stop backup in the confirmation dialog that appears.
+- Click Stop backup in the confirmation dialog.

 This resets the default shell folder paths for Documents, Desktop, and Pictures.